What’s the best way to get rid of _______?

 Despite the slight downturn in recycling noted in recent years, access to recycling services is pretty extensive these days.
 For bulk amounts of recyclables, you have several options:

-Drop it off at a recycling center: Cost-effective method for handling a low volume of recyclables.
+Dropping recyclables off at a recycling center is the most cost-effective method for handling a low volume of recyclables.

 - Egg shells